MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/agent-dashboard-cs.md

 ![Agent dashboard](media/agent-dashboard-analytics-cs.png "Agent dashboard")

-Navigate to the Agent dashboard by clicking **Agent** at the top of the workspace.
+Navigate to the Agent dashboard by selecting **Agent** at the top of the workspace.
 The dashboard shows charts and KPIs for individual agents and overall agent performance, and includes the following insights:

 ## Key insights discovered card